whythawk/data-as-a-science/README.md

    - *Lesson 9*: Liquid modernity, multiple jurisdictions, and assessing causality in randomised control trials ([#18](https://github.com/whythawk/data-as-a-science/issues/18))
    - *Lesson 10*: Consolidate what you have learned, and explore machine learning ([#19](https://github.com/whythawk/data-as-a-science/issues/19))

-The first lesson is complete, and I estimate about 6 weeks to research and create each of the remaining 19 lessons.
+The first two lessons are complete, and I estimate about 6 weeks to research and create each of the remaining 18 lessons.

 ## Supporting continued development of *Data as a Science*